infinum/secrets_cli/README.md

 This will create `.secrets` file with project configuration.
 The command will ask you all it needs to know if you do not supply the config through options.

+These configs need to be set:

+    `secrets_file` - file where your secrets are kept. `config/application.yml` for figaro, `.env` for dotenv or something else.
+    `secrets_repo` - vault 'repo' where your secrets will be kept.
+Example: `rails/secrets/` `secrets_field` - a field in vault repo where the contents of secrets_file will be written.
+Example: `secrets`

 ### Auth

     $ secrets auth

 You need to first authenticate yourself on vault server to be able to read and write.
-Needs to be done only once for token.
+Needs to be done only _once_ for token.

 ### Read

     $ secrets read

-This will only read from vault.
+This will only read from vault repo + environment.
+Environment can be set by --environment option, `RAILS_ENV` variable.
+Default is `development` if nothing is set.
+Example: `rails/secrets/environment`

 ### Pull

     $ secrets pull

 This will pull from vault and write to your secrets file.
+For environment see `Read`

 ### Push

     $ secrets push

 This will push from your secrets file to vault.
+For environment see `Read`

 ## Development